Mobirise

 Internationally, there has only been approval, though the idea being a paradigm shift may take time to sink in.
 There are many corroborative areas which provide scope for a lot of further research too.

-In Kerala, however, there has been a few discordant notes from some fanatics who are unable to think beyond religion, and also some who uphold extreme anti-God views to safeguard their position as thinkers in Marxist groups.
+In Kerala, however, there has been a few discordant notes from some fanatics who are unable to think beyond religion, and also some who uphold extreme anti-God views - some extremists among Communist groups.
 Some conservatives among physicists too have failed to understand or accept it.

 Q: Isn’t it strange that conservatism prevails even in the field of science?